jbeguna04/Energize/README.md

 * Add the missing 'About this app' dialog in the settings
 * Add a German translation of the app
 * Refined the used colors for the theme of the app
+* Redesigned the application icon according to the new color scheme
 * Minified the build APK

 ### Version 2.0 (Code: *200*, Released on: ***2017-06-06***) - [Changes][36]